 Smoke – Mother Nature’s curveball

-Mother Nature threw us a curve ball on the second day with a forecast of a 10% chance of rain with a side of smoke.
+Mother Nature threw us a curve ball on the second day we were to heli hike in the Cariboos.
+The forecast –10% chance of rain with a side of smoke.
 Last summer British Columbia and the western US were hit with massive forest fires which of course translates to copious amounts of smoke.

 The forecasters were bang on about the smoke but we avoided any rain.
 While the hiking was still extraordinary the views of the famous Zillmer Glacier weren’t what they would normally be.